great-expectations/great_expectations/docs/guides/connecting_to_your_data/components/where_to_run_code.md

 </TabItem>
 <TabItem value="yaml">

-If you use Great Expectations in an environment that has filesystem access, and prefer not to use the CLI, run the code in this guide in a notebook or other python script.
+If you use Great Expectations in an environment that has filesystem access, and prefer not to use the CLI, run the code in this guide in a notebook or other Python script.

 See [🍏 CORE SKILL ICON How to instantiate a Data Context](#) for details.